benfulcher/hctsa/README.md

 The first, [`tscompdata`](https://github.com/robjhyndman/tscompdata), makes available existing collections of time-series data for analysis.
 The second, [`tsfeatures`](https://github.com/robjhyndman/tsfeatures), includes implementations of a range of time-series features.

+### `TSFEL`

+[TSFEL](https://github.com/fraunhoferportugal/tsfel), 'Time Series Feature Extraction Library', is a python package with implementations of 60 simple time-series features (with unit tests).

 ### `Khiva`

 [Khiva](https://github.com/shapelets/khiva) is an open-source library of efficient algorithms to analyse time series in GPU and CPU.

 ### `pyunicorn`